marin-m/SongRec/README.md

 flatpak run re.fossplant.songrec
 ```

-Using Cargo (all distributions, dependencies given for Ubuntu/Debian, if your `rustc` version is not recent enough please refer to the instructions below):
+Using Cargo (all distributions, dependencies given for Ubuntu/Debian, won't install the translations - if your `rustc` version is not recent enough please refer to the instructions below):

 ```bash
 sudo apt install cargo rustc -y